kno3comma14/personal-posts/wasm/wasm-introduction.md

 5) Run a web server in the ```super-wasm-tutorial``` folder to serve to a port.
 For this tutorial, we used ```python3 -m http.server``` that will serve for requests at http://localhost:8000.
 6) Open a browser and go to http://localhost:<your_port> and use the console to see the console.
 If everything is ok, you will see a number 3 printed on the console.
-Congratulations, your ClojureScript application is using a compiled *.wasm file to run [WASM](https://webassembly.org/).
+Congratulations!
+Your ClojureScript application is using a compiled *.wasm file to run [WASM](https://webassembly.org/).
 ## Conclusion
 In this article, we talked about [WebAssembly](https://webassembly.org/) and explored the basic concepts and pillars of this amazing technology.
 We also created a simple function to add two integers using WAT and we used the wasm file